AdobeDocs/uxp/README.md

 ## Run this project

-This repo is run manually and locally to pull-in markdowns generated from `torq-native` using JSDocs.
+This repo is run manually and locally to pull in markdowns generated from `torq-native` using JSDocs.

-1. You must first ensure that the markdowns in `torq-native` are available locally in your machine.
+1. You must first ensure that the markdowns in `torq-native` are available locally on your machine.
 2. Create an .env file and define UXP_REPO_SOURCE_DOCS pointing to the markdown folder.
 Example
 ```